igtimi/docs/docs/YachtBot Products/WindBot/Field Calibration.md

 ---
-title: NEW (Beta) - Field Calibration process
+title: Field Calibration process
 date: 2021-08-18
 ---

-# NEW (Beta) - Field Calibration process
+# Field Calibration process

 **WARNING:**  \
 **Field calibration of the WindBot pole is a new process that is currently being developed and refined.
 Please only undertake this process in consultation with Igtimi and YachtBot staff.
 Before starting please ensure you have emailed info@igtimi.com.**